cmb69/phpmailer_xh/README.md

     phpmailer_create()

-This function returns a preconfigured `PHPMailer` which then can be used like before, for instance:
+This function returns a preconfigured `PHPMailer` which then can be used almost (see below) like before, for instance:

     $mail = phpmailer_create();
     $mail->addAddress("joe@example.com");